TheDigitalGarbologist/workflows-extension-template/README.md

 If you are creating a BigQuery extension, Install the Google Cloud SDK and run the following in your console to authenticate:

 `$ gcloud auth application-default login`

+## CI configuration

+The template includes a GitHub workflow to run the extension test suite when new changes are pushed to the repository (provided that the `capture` script has been run and test fixtures have been captured).
+GitHub secrets must be configured in order to have the workflow correctly running.
+Check the `CI_test.yml` file for more information.